Forbidden City: Cining Palace and Shoukang Palace

 To the west of the Hall of Mental Cultivation (N) in the western area of the Inner Court is Cining Palace (Palace of Compassion and Tranquility) and Shoukang Palace (Palace of Longevity and Good Health).
 The palaces were the residences of widowed consorts of previous emperors.
 In accordance with feudal manners, emperors should not live with the wives of late emperors, so they lived in this separate area of the Inner Court.
 The Cining palace is bigger and older than Shoukang Palace which is located to the west of Cining Palace.
 To the south of Cining Palace is Cining garden.

+Pavilion of Pleasure

+The two-storied pavilion was built in the 17th century and was used by the emperor for entertainment and "nighttime festivities."
+The pavilion dominates the roof line of the forbidden city, but whose courtyard is protected by masonry and high thick walls.

 Religion

 Swastika and Longevity pattern.
 Similar designs can be found throughout the Imperial City.

 Religion was an important part of life for the imperial court.
 In the Qing dynasty, the Palace of Earthly Harmony became a place of Manchu Shamanist ceremony.
 At the same time, the native Chinese Taoist religion continued to have an important role throughout the Ming and Qing dynasties.
 There were two Taoist shrines, one in the imperial garden and another in the central area of the Inner Court.

 Another prevalent form of religion in the Qing dynasty palace was Buddhism.
 A number of temples and shrines were scattered throughout the Inner Court, including that of Tibetan Buddhism or Lamaism.
 Buddhist iconography also proliferated in the interior decorations of many buildings.
 Of these, the Pavilion of the Rain of Flowers is one of the most important.
 It housed a large number of Buddhist statues, icons, and mandalas, placed in ritualistic arrangements.